 As a non-technical SharePoint user, it will be impossible to write, debug and test the application.

-By using KWizCom Forms app, we can easily achieve this by configuring logic rules.
+By using the KWizCom Forms app, we can easily achieve this by configuring logic rules.
 We can just select which column we want to hide or disable, in which SharePoint list forms (New/Edit/View), and then we can add the condition, such as:

 Showing or Hiding Columns from List View

+What is Power Apps like with hiding columns?
 For some business requirements, we may need to hide a field(s) from the list view.
 We cannot implement this by using Power Apps, since Power Apps hands only forms, not SharePoint list views.

-However, we can achieve the same thing with a few clicks by using KWizCom Forms app.
+However, we can achieve the same thing with a few clicks by using the KWizCom Forms app.
 We can see in the below image, I selected the column, applied a rule to hide the column in list views if the current user is not Bijay.
 According to the logic, if the logged in user is not Bijay, the Contact Number column will not be visible in the list views.
 The column will appear only for Bijay.

 Disable Fields Edit in Grid View